tendhome/site/_posts/2019-12-11-snow-removal.md

 ## Seasonal
 Any seasonal quote covers the period between November 15 and April 15 and includes salt.

-## On Demand
+## Peace of Mind
-Most snow clearing companies require a seasonal contract.
-Thats of no use when you are planning a vacation or have unexpected time away from home.
-We can take care of your property when you are away or when its too much for you to handle yourself.
+We clear your snow no matter how much falls.
+Between snowfalls we touch up your property to remove the plow windrow and clear away ice chunks.